 Summerfield went on to achieve promotion by other means: rejecting League Two Cheltenham’s offer of another contract and almost a year after his initial trial with them, he signed for League One Shrewsbury Town in July 2012.
 Joining his home side was an odd twist of fate; 16 years earlier Luke had been the Shrews’ mascot in the 1995-96 Football League Trophy Final against Rotherham United at the old Wembley Stadium, during his Dad's time at the club.
 Not many can boast of being both mascot and player for their birthplace team.

 After four goals in 70 appearances for Shrewsbury, he moved on to League Two York City on a two-year contract in June 2014.
-In all he made a total of 69 appearances and scored twelve goals for the Minstermen before declining a new contract in May 2015 following their relegation from the Football League.
-In June 2016 he then signed a two-year deal with newly-promoted Grimsby Town - ironically one of the clubs that replaced York back in the Football League.
-Having made 27 appearances and scored twice in the 2016-17 season, he was loaned to Macclesfield Town in February 2017, with a clause for the deal to become permanent should the Silkmen win promotion back to the Football League.
+In all he made a total of 69 appearances and scored twelve goals for the Minstermen before declining a new contract in May 2016 following their relegation from the Football League.
+A month later he signed a two-year deal with newly-promoted Grimsby Town - ironically one of the clubs that replaced York back in the Football League.
+Having made 27 appearances and scored twice in his first season at Grimsby, he was loaned to Macclesfield Town in February 2017, with a clause for the deal to become permanent should the Silkmen win promotion back to the Football League.